Machine Man: Earth X

-An alternate universe variant of Machine Man from Earth-9997 appears in "Earth X".
+An alternate universe version of Machine Man from Earth-9997 appears in "Earth X".
 This version was forced to become the new Watcher by Uatu, who was blinded by Black Bolt.

 Marvel Zombies

-An alternate universe variant of Machine Man from Earth-2149 appears in "Marvel Zombies", where he is destroyed by the zombified Power Pack.
+An alternate universe version of Machine Man from Earth-2149 appears in "Marvel Zombies", where he is destroyed by the zombified Power Pack.

 Queen's Vengeance

-When Morgan le Fay restructured reality in Avengers (vol. 3), nearly all Avengers were transformed into members of the Queen's Vengeance, a sort of medieval-themed Avengers, with Machine Man becoming Sir MacHinery.
+When Morgan le Fay restructured reality in Avengers (vol. 3), nearly all of the Avengers were transformed into members of the Queen's Vengeance, a sort of medieval-themed Avengers, with Machine Man becoming Sir MacHinery.

 Ultimate Marvel

 The Ultimate Marvel version of Machine Man is Danny Ketch who sacrificed his life during Galactus' assault on Earth via MODOK.
 Ketch's consciousness is later revealed to have survived inside a robotic body and is dubbed "Machine Man" by Phil Coulson.
 As Machine Man, Ketch joins the Future Foundation under Coulson.